-Each day we have six children in our class and one teacher, Miss Kathy.
-She has been with The Clubhouse since 2002 and was working with young children many years prior to joining us.
-Miss Kathy loves to help the children learn while playing (without them even knowing) and always has time for hugs!
+Each day we have six children in our class and one teacher, Miss Denise.
+She has been with The Clubhouse since February 2017 and was working with young children many years prior to joining us.
+Miss Denise loves to help the children learn while playing (without them even knowing) and always has time for hugs!
 We want to assure you that your child will have the best care possible while receiving all the TLC we have to offer.

 We have an arts and craft project each day which may consist of painting, gluing, coloring or it may be texture play (messy play!).
 This is the time our teacher encourages creativity, curiosity, and experiencing new things.
 We are never forced to participate but are always encouraged to join in.

 Miss Denise is always working on our developmental, social and academic skills (pretty much in that order).
 Some of the messy plays we experience are playing in shaving cream, water, rice, paint, goop, etc. This type of play covers many areas of learning.
 For example when we play in shaving cream our teacher will give us each a pile that we get to put our hands in and squish it between our fingers.
 We can make big circles, little circles or draw pictures in it.
 Sometimes our teacher will add a drop of paint and we can change the color or maybe we will drive a small car through it.
 We may even make animal prints with our plastic animals.
 There are a lot of different objects that can be incorporated in this play.
 Now, what have we learned?

 First, we are developing the small muscles in our fingers (fine motor skills) and developing eye-hand coordination.
 When we make big circles we work on our gross motor skills.
 We use our sense of touch, smell, taste (yuck!), vision and of course, we listen to our teacher and each other.
 Our social skills are enhanced as we learn to play next to our friends without using their cream and by not putting shaving cream on them.